yulong-CSAI/TripleRE-Add-NodePiece/README.md

 ### ogbl-wikikg2
 Please update ogb package to version 1.3.2.
-The details of the optional hyperparameters can be found in examples.sh.
+The details of the optional hyperparameters can be found in run_ogb.sh.